fabianaba/Insurance_Cross_Sell/README.md

 * Pursuing Vehicle Insurance is NOT mandatory in this case study scenario.

-* The sales team works with Google Sheets as a corporate tool.
-The solution must be presented in the same format.
+* The sales team currently works with Google Sheets as a corporate tool.
+The solution would be presented in the same format.

 ## 3. Solution planning